srijanmishra08/Visual-AId-stylegan/README.md

 ```
 - Output: Edited latent in `outputs/latents/`, edited image in `outputs/edits/`
 - Requires direction files (e.g., `smile.npy`)
+*Edits a latent code by moving it along one or more attribute directions (e.g., smile, jawline).
+This enables semantic facial attribute editing.*

 ### 4. Attribute Editing & Comparison